Biomedical Research Core Facilities

 Frequently Asked Questions

-Because of the variety in services each Core provides, they all have a slightly different process to begin work with them.
-However, most project requests begin with a consultation.
-Check out the page of your core of interest to find out more, or view their “Contact Us” page to find out who to get in touch with.
+Because each core offers a variety of services, they all have slightly different processes for beginning work with them; however, most project requests begin with a consultation.
+Check out the page of your core of interest to find out more, or view their “Contact Us” information to find out who to get in touch with.

 Fill out our contact form and submit your question using “I have a project that may involve multiple cores.”

-There are many funding opportunities across the University and beyond.
+There are many funding opportunities across the university and beyond.
 Highlighted below are some that are most applicable to the Biomedical Research Core Facilities.
-Please visit the UMMS Office of Research Funding Opportunities page for information about internal funding, external funding opportunities, bridging support, and more.
+Please visit the UMMS Office of Research Funding & Proposal Development page for information about internal funding, external funding opportunities, bridging support, and more.

 The Association of Biomolecular Resource Facilities (ABRF) has established recommended authorship guidelines that the Biomedical Research Core Facilities follow.
 Please see below for their recommended guidelines as implemented by the BRCF: